dainiuxt/DBUserDocs/docs/index.rst

 DataBase Schema
 ===============

-This document concerns about structure and usage of database.
-Here will be overviewed list of Tables, Queries, Keywords and genertal functionality of the DataBase.
+This document concerns about architecture, structure and usage of the database.
+Here will be overviewed included files, relationship between them, list of Tables, Queries, Keywords and genertal functionality of the DataBase.

 .. toctree::
    :maxdepth: 2
+   :caption: Database architecture

+   architecture

    :caption: Basic Documentation

    tables